Hands on Time: 1 hour

 A great main coarse with healthy whole grain and a kick of jalapeño for a filling and unforgettable meal!

 - dash of salt (optional)

 - 4 cups (about 1 pound) shreaded turkey or chicken (cooked)

 - 10 ounces (1-1/4 cups) vegetable shortening slightly softened

 - 4 cups WEM Organic Corn Flour

-- Roast the tomatillos on a baking sheet about 4 inches from the broiler untl they are soft, about 1-1/2 minutes on each side.
-Transfer to a food processor or blender along with the garlic and chiles.
+Start the filling: Roast the tomatillos on a baking sheet about 4 inches from the broiler until they are soft, about 1-1/2 minutes on each side.
+Transfer to a food processor or blender along with the garlic and jalapenos.
 Process until smooth.

-- With an electric mixer, beat the lard with 2 teaspoons salt and the baking powder until light, about 1 minute.
+With an electric mixer, beat the shortening with 2 teaspoons salt and baking powder until light, about 1 minute.

 Recipe Tips and Tricks

 Steam the tamales in batches.
 You can use any steamer you may have.
 When the steamer is full of tamales, cover them with a layer of leftover corn husks.
 Set the lid in place and steam over a constant medium heat for about 1-1/2 hours.
 Tamales are done when the husks peel away easily.
 Let the tamales stand in the steam off the heat for a few minutes to firm up.